KipchumbaSB/KipchumbaSB/README.md

 - 🌱 I’m currently learning social engineering defense.
 - 💞️ I’m looking to collaborate on network security.
 - 📫 How to reach me email - sangulakip@protonmail.ch
-- ⚡ Fun fact: football is where I socialize the most and gain life lessons.
+- ⚡ Fun fact: Football is where I socialize the most and gain life lessons.

 <!---
 KipchumbaSB/KipchumbaSB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.